a-p-jo/MCLIP-M/README.md

 # MCLIP-M
-**High-Level Summary :** A simple but adequately featured and secured password manager for the command-line interfaces of ANY Operating System.
+**High-Level Summary :** A simple (~200 lines of code) but adequately featured and secured password manager for the command-line interfaces of ANY Operating System.

 **Detailed Description -**